Dragonfish Bingo Sites

 Virtue Fusion is both a software and a network; it’s owned by iGaming giant Playtech and eventually the branding will all change so it is known as Playtech Bingo.
 The Virtue Fusion software is extremely versatile and deservedly very popular.
-There aren’t as many Virtue Fusion bingo sites as there used to be (many smaller sites have closed and a couple of big sites have moved to the GVC bingo software) but it still has a huge and loyal player base enabling them to offer some really big prizes and amazing promotions.
+There aren’t as many Virtue Fusion bingo sites as there used to be (many smaller sites have closed and a few big sites have moved to other bingo software) but it still has a huge and loyal player base enabling them to offer some really big prizes and amazing promotions.
 Most Virtue Fusion sites also have non network bingo rooms and promotions.

 Gamesys have a network of bingo and slot sites running their own bingo software and a huge selection of slots (including some of their own).
 The number of sites is few but the player base is very large.
 Gamesys sites have some of the best bingo promotions in the business.
-Some of their bingo rooms – Session Bingo, Superlinks, Crystal Maze Bingo and Blox Bingo – are networked across all Gamesys sites and other rooms are shared across fewer sites or unique to one only.
+Some of their bingo rooms including Session Bingo, Superlinks, Crystal Maze Bingo and Blox Bingo are networked across all Gamesys sites and other rooms are shared across fewer sites or unique to one only.

 The Relax Gaming bingo product is exclusive to the Kindred group and only two UK bingo sites have it.
 The bingo rooms are internationally networked and are busy and lively with substantial prize money.
 75 ball, 90 ball ,Swedish bingo and the unique game Hexabingo are available and the software has a number of unique features including letting players see how close other players are to bingo and which numbers they are waiting for.
 It also has Roll On bingo and a prebuy facility as good as that at Virtue Fusion, allowing tickets to be purchased up to a week in advance.